When the billions begin to roll in

 Timothy-Crown ADERIBIGBE

 The social media has taken advantage of man’s need of wanting to be heard.
-And the more, the more.
+And, the more, the more.
 The more talk, reasonable or not, the more money.
 The unreasonable talks are even preferred than the well thought out opinions.
-They would rather the crux of the conversation is put aside while insults are hurled at other ethnic/racial nationalities or religious sects.
+They would rather the crux of the conversation is set aside while insults are traded along ethnic/racial or religious lines.
 That ‘dividesion’ is good for business and they know that, same way the Nigerian politician also knows where the division line of the Nigerian electorate lies.

 As a social being, I’m selective of conversations to follow on any media.
 But I recall when a certain man buried his mother, the number of cows that littered the town in support.
 Aside from protein, many individuals seized the occasion to announce their wealth.
 One of Nigeria’s ‘Jack Bauer’ police investigator was said to be a friend to the celebrant then.
 Nigerians raised eye brow even when the police has always been said to be your friend.
 (I still wonder why people give the noun ‘police’ a plural verb.
 For example: police are coming.
 They claim it’s collective, then I ask what happens to army, navy, school, aren’t they collective enough?)
 Some even used their pictures together as some kind of evidence.
 There’s also the case of another man recently who gave conditions to whoever wanted to donate to his mother’s burial ceremony.